- Accommodation. There is a lot of accommodation in Tamworth

 thus missing Maitland and a lot of highway with speed limits.

-Alternatively, it's only a few minutes more to the big roundabout
+Alternatively, it's only a few minutes more to the traffic lights

 at the end of the freeway.

-At this roundabout you go straight ahead for Tamworth via Maitland,
+At this intersection you go straight ahead for Tamworth via Maitland,

 or turn right for Hexham and the Pacific Highway going up the coast.